Stabledog/j-poli-sci/week_1/response.md

 If the target context is deficient of the distinctions that compose the message, is the translator justified in throwing up their hands in frustration?
 Is it fair to define translation as including the reconciliation of vastly different worlds so that communication can occur?

-Then returning to the social and political focus of Munday's essay, one cannot dispute that the translator's "agenda" stands tall among the quality-endangering forces:  when Donald Trump says "it was a perfect phone call", we're being treated to a representation of events which is so thoroughly bathed in the speaker's goals that it barely counts as a form of communication at all, and Munday's list of examples does a decent job of outlining some of the ways that translators become less than perfect mirrors.
+Then returning to the social and political focus of Munday's essay, one cannot dispute that the translator's "agenda" stands tall among the quality-endangering forces:  when Donald Trump says "it was a perfect phone call", we're being treated to a representation of events which is so thoroughly bathed in the speaker's goals that it barely counts as a form of communication at all.
+Munday's list of agenda-driven translation stories does a fair job of outlining some of the ways that translators become less than perfect mirrors when their goals or functional constraints bend the beam in unspoken ways.

+(509 words)